Updated: Feb 2

 6) Spinach, avocados, bananas, chicken, pistachios, seeds: What do these foods all have in common?
 They are high in vitamin B6, which is involved in more than 150 enzyme reactions.
 B6 is closely linked with the functions of our nervous and immune systems.
 (5)

 What supplements are helpful for CTS?

 1) Fish Oil / Marine Algae Oil: If you don’t like eating fish but you want the Omega 3 benefits, you can take a fish oil supplement.
 If you’re vegetarian, you can take a marine algae oil supplement.

-Another study reported: “Vitamin B6 at less than 200 mg per day is not likely to cause any adverse effects, but patients should be monitored for changes in symptoms, particularly when high doses are taken over long periods.”
-(7)
+It is important to speak with your doctor (and Nutritional Therapist) about taking higher doses of B6.
+“Vitamin B6 at less than 200 mg per day is not likely to cause any adverse effects, but patients should be monitored for changes in symptoms, particularly when high doses are taken over long periods.”
+(8)

 3) Curcumin: The curcumin content in turmeric is only 3% by weight.
-So if you’re not keen on eating turmeric regularly, it could be beneficial to supplement with a more concentrated form of curcumin as a supplement.
-It is best taken with a fatty meal along with some black pepper for best absorption.
+So if you’re not keen on eating turmeric regularly, it can be beneficial to take a more concentrated form of curcumin as a supplement.
+It is best taken with a meal containing fat, along with some black pepper for best absorption.
 “Tumeric supplements may have interactions with certain medications and may be contraindicated for certain conditions so always speak with your health care provider if you’re thinking of adding a supplement to your routine.”
-(8)
+(9)

 1) Mayo Clinic Staff.
 Carpal Tunnel Syndrome.
 February 2020.